Fires and mudslides have some rethinking the California dream

 Nevertheless, he was not expecting an exodus.
 “I‘m looking out the window right now and I‘m in paradise,” Hart said by telephone, describing his view a few miles (km) down the road from the devastation in Montecito.

-Renee Grubb, a realtor in Montecito, said her inbox was filling up with emails from neighbours seeking a place to rent in town while they clean up or rebuild.
+Renee Grubb, a realtor in Montecito, said her inbox was filling up with emails from neighbors seeking a place to rent in town while they clean up or rebuild.

 “For most of the people, if you can afford to live in Montecito, you’re going to have great insurance and you’re going to rebuild,” she said by phone.